NCDHHS RESPONSE TO COVID-19

 Visitors and non-resident property owners are prohibited from entering Dare County.
 This decision was made by the Dare County Control Group due to the unprecedented health threat posed by COVID-19 to protect public health and safety.
 The guidelines are in keeping with with the President's Coronavirus Guidelines for America to limit the risk of exposure and the spread of COVID-19.
 Visit darenc.com/entry for complete information.

-The Dare County Division of Public Health announces the fifth positive test result for COVID-19.
+Dare County Division of Public Health announces three additional cases of COVID-19.

 Dare County is taking actions to prevent the spread of COVID-19 by practicing social distancing and offering services in alternative ways.
 As the situation progresses, office closures may occur, however, services will continue to be provided.
 For any type of service, please call the department or office before you visit to reduce the need for in-person interactions.
 While there may be changes to some programs and services, County staff will continue to provide essential operations for our residents and businesses.
 For a full listing of departments and online services, visit www.darenc.com/covidservices.

 To protect our citizens and staff, we ask you to call or email the office to ask how we can assist you remotely.
-The office is open from 9 a.m. to 5 p.m.
-Monday – Friday.
+Staff are available from 9 a.m. to 5 p.m.

 Following the Mayor's declaration of a State of Emergency, the Town of Southern Shores is taking proactive steps to protect the health and well-being of our citizens and staff in the face of growing cases of the coronavirus COVID-19 both around the nation and here in North Carolina.
 Effective Monday, March 16, 2020 and continuing until further notice, government operations for the Town of Southern Shores have been modified in the following manner: